TanishkaKautish07/BridgeLabs_2210990894/READ.md

 we diid a quick revision of java syntax than we did a few codes on notepad++ like printing hello world.
 Than we studied about variables ,than made a few programs on basic operators like +,-,/*,and than we did the other operations like shifting and stuff.
 4/07/2025
 we did revision than we did four questions  first we did the basic age question,tha prime number question,even odd question and than samedigit question.
+7/07/2025
+we did revision than we did a few questions on switch case,like two questions switching,traffic light,than we did arrays the basic explanation and descritipn ,yhan we did a question on arrays basically printing the address and the given values in arrays.